nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 Now we can access the data just like any other table in SQL Server.

-[ ] Execute this code on **Windows1** to query the data in your `EXTERNAL TABLE` using Polybase over s3.
+- [ ] Execute this code on **Windows1** to query the data in your `EXTERNAL TABLE` using Polybase over s3.

     ```
-    SELECT * FROM
+    SELECT *
-    [HelloWorld];
+    FROM [HelloWorld];
     ```

 ---

 ## Activity Summary
-in this activity, you used the SQL Server Polybase feature to access external data on object storage using `EXTERNAL TABLE`.
+In this activity, you used the SQL Server Polybase feature to access external data on object storage using `EXTERNAL TABLE`.

 <br />